fareezMaple/Roll-Dice-Unity/README.md

 1. Single mode (use only one dice)
 2. Double mode (two dice)
 3. Turn on/off sound on click button
-4. Ease your eyes using dark mode
+4. Ease your eyes using dark mode (coming soon)

 ## EXTERNAL LINK